nsv-format/nsv/pitches.md

 A database?
 You'd have to then give the maintainers some form or UI to do the updates and deal with versioning on your own.
 And with visibility of the snapshot.
 A CSV?
 With that you could indeed give people text to edit, they could even load that up in Excel and… but imagine the git diffs.
 Navigating one is not a pleasure either.
 A YAML?
 A YAML may indeed have fewer problems with diffs, though the structure is hierarchical by nature, and overall more verbose for a table.

+## For simple ADT encoding

+NSV's variable-length rows allow encoding sum types with positional constructor arguments.
+E.g. use the first element as discriminator, remaining elements as ordered constructor parameters.
+Though anything that can encode/decode to a sequence of strings would do.
+More compact than JSON's verbose field naming, cleaner than protocol buffers' `oneof` constructs.